 1. Financial figures in all charts above were obtained from financial statements available in General Motors Investor Relations.

-2. GMC Sierra HD Denali image was obtained from: GMC Sierra.
+2. GMC Sierra HD Denali image is used under creative commons license and sourced from the following websites: GMC Sierra.

 Other posts that you might be interested:

 - GM total debt and liabilities

 - GM global vehicle deliveries by segment

 - GM market share